 It is important that a regular flow of funds to the projects is maintained as a high proportion of the disbursed funds go towards food, salaries, clothing and medical costs.
 After consideration, trustees decided that reserves sufficient to fund the homes and school in India for a year should be held.
 If FWT were unable to continue raising funds, this would allow alternative accommodation/schooling to be found for our beneficiaries or alternative funding to be sought.
-A shorter period would risk leaving vulnerable children withough suitable homes or education.
-The agreed amount was £60,000, as this year's expenditure was £56,000.
+A shorter period would risk leaving vulnerable children without suitable homes or education.
+The agreed amount was £60,000.